twitter/ios-twitter-image-pipeline/README.md

 As already mentioned, by persisting the partial load of an image to the _On-Disk Cache_, we are able to support resumable downloads.
 This requires no interface either, it's just a part of how the image pipeline works.

+### Rendering to Target Sizing

+As of 2.20, the _image pipeline_ will load the image from data to the specified target sizing of the fetch request, which avoids the overhead of loading the entire image into a large bitmap just to scale it down to the correct size.
+If the target sizing is larger than the image data, it will load that image bitmap and scale it up to the target sizing specified by the fetch request.
+If a request does not provide target sizing (or the sizing indicates to not resize), it will yield the full size image, as one would expect.

 ## Twitter Image Pipeline features